 Stimuli and apparatus

 The stimuli used in this experiment were dot patterns generated using Posner, Goldsmith, and Welton's (1967) procedure.
-Each pattern consisted of 9 dots positioned in the central 30 × 30 area of a 50 x 50 grid and connected with white lines.
+Each pattern consisted of 9 dots positioned in the central 30 × 30 area of a 50 ×50 grid and connected with white lines.
 For each individual subject, prototypes for six different categories were randomly generated.
 Three of the prototypes were used to generate training and transfer patterns for each of three categories; the remaining three were used to generate foils for the recognition-transfer phase.

 Different training and transfer patterns of each category were generated using the statistical-distortion procedure of Posner et al. (1967).
 Each pattern was constructed from the prototype of its category by displacing each dot by a random distance and direction in accord with the Posner et al. procedure.
 Low-level, medium-level and high-level distortions were produced by displacing the individual dots, on average, 4, 6 and 7.7 Posner-levels away from their prototype.
 The foils used in the transfer phase were medium-level distortions of three randomly generated prototypes that were not used to generate category-training patterns.